Showing 1-20 of 240 products

-This isn't a choice all businesses will face.
+On-premise or hosted PBX: This isn't a choice all businesses will face.
 Small analog phone systems usually come with a simple hardware PBX that's kept on-site.
 And medium and large businesses often want the control of an on-site PBX, but they also have the IT budgets needed to maintain them.

-With an analog phone system you might, for example, pay your telco for two or four lines to allow your business to have that many simultaneous phone calls.
+Lines and extensions: With an analog phone system you might, for example, pay your telco for two or four lines to allow your business to have that many simultaneous phone calls.
 For that to work, you'd need a two- or four-line analog business phone system, which are some of the most common analog systems on the market.

 With VoIP systems, extensions can be added by simply connecting the office's internal computer network.

-Businesses in certain industries or with unique workplace environments will have specific phone system requirements.
+Hardware and special-use requirements: Businesses in certain industries or with unique workplace environments will have specific phone system requirements.
 Identifying which features are needed will help focus the search for the right phone system for your small business.